JayBazuzi/Okra/README.md

 - Header only, so it's easy to adopt. (requires C++ 14 and std::experimental::filesystem)

-- Tndividual tests are named with strings, not C++ identifiers.
+- Individual tests are named with strings, not C++ identifiers.

-- Tests are collected by file and directory, not by C++ class.
+- Tests are organized by file and directory, not by C++ class.

 - Test names are not duplicated between code and file system.
 DRY.

 - Super-fast execution, thanks to compile-time test discovery.
 Important for microtesting.

-- Super-fast iteration when you only change one thing, thanks to separate executable per test file.
+- Super-fast iteration when you only change one thing, thanks to one executable per test file.

 - There's only one assertion (`AssertEqual()`).
 You should write your own custom in-domain assertions, e.g. `AssertUserIsLoggedIn()`